junxit/us-congress-bills-117/metadata.md

 - 2022-03-08 — Mr. Scott (VA) moved to suspend the rules and agree to the resolution, as amended.
 - 2022-03-08 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 61). (text: CR H1346)
 - 2022-03-08 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 61).(text: CR H1346)
+- 2022-03-10 — Received in the Senate and referred to the Committee on the Judiciary.